-On June 25, 1901, former Seattle police chief William L. Meredith (1869-1901) is gunned down by variety-theater owner John Considine (1868-1943) inside the G. O. Guy drugstore in Pioneer Square after he tries unsuccessfully to kill Considine.
+On June 25, 1901, former Seattle police chief William L. Meredith (1869-1901) is gunned down by theater owner John Considine (1863-1943) inside the G. O. Guy drugstore in Pioneer Square after Meredith tries unsuccessfully to kill Considine.
 It's a sensational shooting that's Seattle's lead story in 1901, and people come to Guy's drugstore for years afterward to see holes left in the ceiling by a shotgun blast.

 The two men first met in Seattle in 1889 and became fast friends.
 In 1894 Considine moved to Spokane and Meredith went with him to work in one of Considine's "box houses."
-(A box house was a live theater that had gambling and served liquor; many of its waitresses also offered more personal services on the side which were frequently provided in small rooms that lined the interior walls of the theater.)
+(A box house was a live theater that had gambling and served liquor; many of its waitresses offered more personal services on the side that were frequently provided in small rooms that lined the interior walls of the theater.)
 They returned to Seattle in 1897.
-Meredith went to work for the Seattle Police Department as a detective; Considine resumed his theater operations and began running a popular box house known as the People's Theater.
+Meredith went to work for the Seattle Police Department as a detective; Considine resumed his operations at the People's Theater downtown.
 Relations between the two men cooled and by 1900 they were avowed enemies.

 On June 21, 1901, the council reported to Mayor Thomas Humes (1847-1904) that Meredith had accepted bribes and allowed illegal gambling in the city, and was unfit to remain as police chief.
 Humes told Meredith to resign or be fired.
 Meredith quit the following day.
 Two days later, on June 24, Considine sent word to Meredith to publicly retract the claim that he'd impregnated Jenkins or he'd sue Meredith for defamation.
 Meredith acted the next day.